peterhinch/micropython-async/DRIVERS.md

  used to run a callback or to schedule a coro.
 Its state can be tested by any coro.

 The module `astests.py` provides examples of usage.
+In the following text the term **function** implies a Python `callable`: namely a function, bound method, coroutine or bound coroutine interchangeably.

 ## 3.1 Switch class

 This assumes a normally open switch connected between a pin and ground.
 The pin should be initialised as an input with a pullup.
-Functions may be specified to run on contact closure or opening.
-Functions can be callbacks or coroutines;
-coroutines will be scheduled for execution and will run asynchronously.
+A **function** may be specified to run on contact closure or opening; where the **function** is a coroutine it will be scheduled for execution and will run asynchronously.
 Debouncing is implicit: contact bounce will not cause spurious execution of these functions.